What we do

 HMSC is based at St John Vianney Church Hall, 386 West Green Road, N15 3QL.

-Please note that we are not able to give advice over the phone or email, all enquiries are dealt with initially at the Monday drop-in.
+Please note that we are not able to give advice over the phone or email, all enquiries are dealt with initially at the Monday session.

 The nearest tube station is Turnpike Lane, on the Piccadilly line, and plenty of buses stop nearby: